Exploring the free-energy landscape of a rotating superfluid: Computational setup

-where the constant $b=0.74875$.
-Equation $\Delta f$ is independent of $\omega$ at equilibrium as $\omega|z_i|^2 = \text{constant}$.
+which is rotation-rate independent as $\omega|z_i|^2 = \text{constant}$ at equilibrium.
 We focus on the image-less system for the remainder of this paper, apart from \S \ref{sec:valley_of_req} where boundary effects are re-introduced to examine their impact on a certain class of free-space vortex crystals.